Yujinmon/Yujinmon/README.md

 ### Hi there 👋,  My name is Yujin

-- 🌱 I’m currently learning Computer Science in Chungnam National University
+- 🌱 I’m currently studying Computer Science in Chungnam National University
 - 📫 How to reach me: Trixie@o.cnu.ac.kr